 She was forced to live under Isis in Syria as a child.
-Finally she is home
+Finally, she is home

 She was forced to live under Isis in Syria as a child and then stuck in a refugee camp.
-Finally she is home
+Finally, she is home

 The story of 16-year-old Emina highlights Albania’s attempts to repatriate the wives and children of fighters.
 Eleanor Myers, winner of the fourth Rupert Cornwell Prize for Journalism, meets her and hears how her mother and sister decided to stay in Syria